Billie Whitelaw: Television career

 Whitelaw also appeared frequently on television and won acclaim for her work.
-A very early TV appearance was in the first series of the long-running BBC1 police series Dixon of Dock Green (1955), as Mary Dixon, daughter of George (Jack Warner).
+A very early TV appearance was in the first series of the long-running BBC police series Dixon of Dock Green (1955), as Mary Dixon, daughter of George (Jack Warner).
 She also appeared as a woman who tries to join Robin Hood's outlaw band in a 1957 episode of The Adventures of Robin Hood, "The Bride of Robin Hood" and won a BAFTA award as Best Actress for her performance in The Sextet (1972).
-She starred on the 1958–59 sitcom Time Out for Peggy.
-She also appeared in an episode of Wicked Women (1970), the BBC adaptation of Thomas Hardy's Wessex Tales (1973), A Tale of Two Cities (1980), Private Schulz (1982), A Murder of Quality (1991), Duel of Hearts (1991), Firm Friends (1992–1994) with Madhur Jaffrey, Jane Eyre (1996), Born to Run (1997), Merlin (1998) and A Dinner of Herbs (2000).
+She starred in the 1958–59 sitcom Time Out for Peggy.
+She also appeared in an episode of Wicked Women (1970), the BBC adaptation of Thomas Hardy's Wessex Tales (1973), A Tale of Two Cities (1980), Private Schulz (1982), A Murder of Quality (1991), Duel of Hearts (1991), Firm Friends (1992–94) with Madhur Jaffrey, Born to Run (1997), Merlin (1998), and A Dinner of Herbs (2000).
+In 1996, she featured in the music video for Never Never Love by Simply Red.

 Personal life and death

 Whitelaw was married to the actor Peter Vaughan from 1952 to 1966.
 She later married the writer and drama critic Robert Muller.
-The couple had a son together.
+The couple had one son together, born in 1968.
 Muller died in 1998.

-Having divided her time between a home in Hampstead, north London and a cottage near Glemsford in Suffolk, Whitelaw spent the last four years of her life as a resident of Denville Hall, the actors' retirement and nursing home in Northwood, Hillingdon.
-She died there aged 82, following a bout of pneumonia on 21 December 2014.
+Having divided her time between a home in Hampstead, north London, and a cottage near Glemsford in Suffolk, Whitelaw spent the last four years of her life as a resident of Denville Hall, the actors' retirement and nursing home in Northwood, Hillingdon.
+She died there aged 82, following a bout of pneumonia, on 21 December 2014.

 Billie Whitelaw...Who He?
 An Autobiography, was published by St Martin's Press in 1995.

 Honours

-Whitelaw was appointed a Commander of the Order of the British Empire by Queen Elizabeth II in the 1991 Birthday Honours.
+Whitelaw was appointed a Commander of the Order of the British Empire (CBE) by Queen Elizabeth II in the 1991 Birthday Honours.